igorski/bitmappery/README.md

 * Implement loaders on document load/save, image export and dropbox import
 * Canvas util : store transparency of images into saved document
-* Drawing masks on layers that are both rotated and mirrored is broken, this also occurs on layers that are not at 0,0 coordinate position
+* Drawing masks on a rotated layer that is panned (or mirrored) is broken
-* Dragging of masks is kinda broken
+* Dragging of masks on rotated/mirror content is kinda broken
 * Pasted selections should appear in center
 * Zoom should always be center based
 * Restoring documents containing rotated text is inaccurate